SeattleFeministJS/seattlefeministjs.github.io/_posts/2016-04-21-building-mobile-apps-ionic.md

  - Currently in version 1.2, version 2 is in Beta that will follow the official release of Angular 2

 ## "Are Hybrid Apps Really a Thing?"
  - Yes!
-You can build fully-functioning apps, that resemble native apps with javascript
+You can build fully-functioning apps that resemble native apps with javascript
  - The Ionic Team continually works on the suite of tools to make development easier and allow you to build apps that function just as well as a native app.
     - Well documented
-    - Ionic forum is well-managed, monitored for bugs ideas for improvement
+    - Ionic forum is well-managed, monitored for bugs and ideas for improvement
     - With MyNeighbor, Our first iterations were built with Ionic pre version 1.
-We saw improvements in the set of tools as we were working...
+We saw improvements in the set of tools as we were working.
- - We saw some loss of "Slickness" in the app vs a native app, but saw improvements as updates to Ionic were released
+ - We saw some loss of "slickness" in the app vs a native app, but saw improvements as updates to Ionic were released
  - iOS is definitely easier/more consistent than android (mostly due to inconsistencies in hardware)
  - Definitely a great tool for producing apps cheaply and quick, especially a no-brainer for:
      + Internal Tools